Search for next Denton city attorney to start this week

 On June 7, council members asked staff to engage the Illinois-based search firm GovHR to find their next city attorney — a process expected to cost at least $20,000.
 A spokesperson for that company could not be reached on Monday.

-GovHR, according to its website, recommended hiring current Denton Fire Chief Kenneth Hodges in 2018 and Suzanne Kaletta, the city’s public safety dispatch manager, in 2017.
+GovHR, according to its website, recommended hiring current Denton Fire Chief Kenneth Hedges in 2018 and Suzanne Kaletta, the city’s public safety dispatch manager, in 2017.

 It is common for government bodies to hire consultants to conduct national searches for executive positions.
-Ralph Andersen, which brought former City Manager Todd Hileman to Palm Desert, California, following a national search that drew 70 candidates, had also led the searches that brought several city employees to Denton: Deputy City Attorney Michael Cronig, Denton Chief of Police Frank Dixon, interim City Manager Sarah Hensley, Denton Municipal Electric Assistant General Manager Terry Naulty and former DME General Manager George Morrow.
+Ralph Andersen & Associates, which brought former Denton City Manager Todd Hileman to Palm Desert, California, following a national search that drew 70 candidates, had also led the searches that brought several city employees to Denton: Deputy City Attorney Michael Cronig, Denton Chief of Police Frank Dixon, interim City Manager Sarah Hensley, Denton Municipal Electric Assistant General Manager Terry Naulty and former DME General Manager George Morrow.

 Council members received an emailed survey from GovHR on June 11 asking them to describe their next city attorney.